 If you want to know why, go ask a bee, I am not knowledgeable on bees’ taste in clothing, I only know that these colors get them worked up.

 Do not wear perfume, cologne, or strong deodorant around the bees.
-Bees are hunter gatherers; they may be drawn to the smell or they may hate it and attack.
+Bees are hunter gatherers; they may be drawn to the smell or they may despise it and attack.
 Neither of which is a desirable option when you are just trying to walk from your hive to your home.

 Comedian, Bill Engval, does a joke that he carries through most of his acts called “Here’s Your Sign”.